jupyter/jupyter/docs/source/migrating.rst

 ^^^^^^^^^^

 Data files are things that are installed, but not configuration.
 This includes kernelspecs and notebook extensions.
+Like config files above, **data files are automatically migrated to their new locations**.

-Data files use platform-appropriate locations:
+In IPython 3, these data files lived in ``~/.ipython``.
+In Jupyter, data files use platform-appropriate locations:

 -  OS X: ``~/Library/Jupyter``
 -  Windows: the ``%APPDATA%`` environment variable is used